Utah

 Kodachrome Basin State Park.

 We had heard from other people who have visited this area that Bryce is their favorite national park.
-After experiencing it for a day, we can understand why.
-We arrived before sunrise and went straight to Sunset Point (yeah, we’re rebels).
+After experiencing it for a day, we can completely understand why.
+We arrived before sunrise and went straight to Sunset Point (yeah, we’re rebels like that).
 We waited for the sun to peek over the mountains and gradually reveal the landscape in front of us.
 We could hardly believe our eyes when we saw row after row of delicate spires spread out in the wide canyon below where we stood.
-There were white, pink, and rust colored spires, some pointy and others knobby, all beautifully illuminated by the dawn light.
+There were white, pink, and rust-colored spires, some pointy and others knobby, all beautifully illuminated by the dawn light.
+The formations — called hoodoos — looked like an army of stone sentinels standing at attention.

 We spent the morning hiking around the canyon, eventually heading to a more secluded area to have a picnic lunch away from the increasing crowds.
 We were surprised by how crowded the park became by noon, even during an ongoing pandemic.
-We were so glad we arrived early, both for the sunrise photography and to experience the park in relative solitude.
+Apparently everyone else had the same idea we did about safe outdoor travel.
+We were so glad we arrived early, both for the sunrise photography and to experience the park in relative solitude before the masses arrived.

 If you’re following our posts with the goal of planning your own trip to this part of the world, you might want to consider going to Zion.
-We’re skipping it because we’ve been there before, and also because we’re not eager to join the crowds at national parks.
-Zion is beautiful and well worth a visit though.
+We’re skipping it because we’ve been there before, and also because we’re not eager to join the crowds at national parks during a pandemic.
+Zion is absolutely beautiful and well worth a visit though, especially if you can go during the off-season.

 Bryce Canyon.

 Today we decided to hike to an intriguing rock formation known as the Wahweap hoodoos.
 It’s a 9-mile (14.5 km) hike that’s mostly level, following the sandy and rocky dry riverbed of Wahweap Creek.
 We got up well before sunrise, drove one hour to the trailhead, and started the hike just as the sun was rising.
 This turned out to be a wise decision, since it gave us cool temperatures and some shade for the start of the hike.
-The return trip under the fierce sun was more slow going.
+The return trip under the fierce sun was significantly more slow going.
 It wasn’t difficult to find our way, but we were glad to have the AllTrails app to track our progress using GPS and see which way previous hikers went.
+Technology in the wilderness: we’ll take it.

-The hoodoos are spectacular — the most beautiful ones we’ve seen so far.
+The hoodoos are absolutely spectacular — the most beautiful ones we’ve seen so far.
 There are three groups of hoodoos, and the last group is amazing.
-They look like delicate white fluted columns, each one balancing an oversized brown rock on top.
-It’s as if the natural forces of erosion have created a bizarre circus act.
-The stone bases that support the hoodoos look unreal, undulating with gentle lines that appear to have been carved by cascading water.
+They look like delicate white fluted columns, each one balancing an oversized brown rock on top like a circus performer balancing plates.
+It’s as if the natural forces of erosion have created a bizarre circus act that’s been running for millions of years.
+The stone bases that support the hoodoos look unreal, undulating with gentle lines that appear to have been carved by cascading water over eons.
 At first sight they look soft and fuzzy like a plush fur throw — we had to touch them to assure ourselves that they’re indeed made of hard rock.
-We had the hoodoos all to ourselves, and thoroughly enjoyed exploring this playground for photography.
-We have no idea why this hike isn’t more popular, but for now it’s a secret gem.
+(They are.
+Obviously.
+But our eyes refused to believe it.)
+We had the hoodoos all to ourselves, and thoroughly enjoyed exploring this surreal playground for photography.
+We have no idea why this hike isn’t more popular, but for now it’s a secret gem, and we’re not complaining.

 After the hike, we made our way to Page, Arizona, where we had an unhealthy but oh-so-tasty fried chicken dinner at BirdHouse, and parked in the Walmart parking lot for the night.
-(Please don’t judge us.)
+(Please don’t judge us.
+We were tired.)

 Arriving at the first of the Wahweap hoodoos.